DiPS-Digital-Peer-Initiative/mind-matters-24/_events/battle-of-bands.markdown

 - Best three performances will be showcased in the Grand Finale.
 - Time limit: 10 minutes duration of the music videos
 - Format of Submission: Video recording of the performance.
-- File name format: `SchoolName_BandName_SongTitle` (Example: `DPS_South_RhythmRebels_YouAreNotAlone.mp4`)
+- File name format: 'SchoolName_BandName_SongTitle' (Example: 'DPS_South_RhythmRebels_YouAreNotAlone.mp4)
-- All videos need to be submitted to dpspeereducators24@gmail.com by 5 October 2025.Late submissions will not be considered.
+- All videos need to be submitted to dpspeereducators24@gmail.com by 5th October 2025.
+Late submissions will not be considered.